lxs602/Chinese-Mandarin-Dictionaries/README.md

 .
 ## 全字庫 Quan Zi Ku

 A Taiwanese character dictionary, with; pinyin and Zhuyin, stroke order, radicals, Cangjie input, and CNS 11463 codes.
-Created by [WFG](http://fgwang.blogspot.com). <br>An exact copy of the original (no credit claimed), for those searching the web in English, and for posterity.
+Created by [WFG](http://fgwang.blogspot.com). <br>An exact copy of the original by WFG (no credit claimed), for those searching the web in English, and for posterity.

 ### [Download 下载 / 下載](https://github.com/lxs602/Chinese-Mandarin-Dictionaries/tree/main/%E5%85%A8%E5%AD%97%E5%BA%AB%20Quan%20Zi%20Ku)